The ONSIGHT Projection Report 2026 is out — Read it now →

 The Human Factor

-Technology is only part of the equation.
 Communication with non-BIM stakeholders scores a mere 3.2 out of 5.
 BIM's value isn't measured by how well it serves specialists, but by how well it enables everyone else.

 • 📊